 Look into getting these apps:

-With Facebook Pixel, you can track your conversion from your FB ads, retarget people who’ve visited your store or Facebook Shop, optimize your ad spend for certain audiences – like those that are most likely to buy from your website.
+With Facebook Pixel, you can track your conversion from your FB ads, retarget people who’ve visited your store or Facebook Shop, and optimize your ad spend for certain audiences – like those that are most likely to buy from your website.
 It’s very important.
 To set it up, add a Facebook Pixel:

-You can set up the pixel by clicking on “pixels” under event manager in your Ad manager.
+You can set up the pixel by clicking on “pixels” under the event manager in your Ad manager.

-Click on add new data source, select Facebook pixel and set that up.
+Click on add new data source, select Facebook pixel, and set that up.
 While doing that, either select manually install event code or connect to a platform.